-Welcome to the Faculty of Applied Science, Vavuniya Campus of the University of Jaffna, Vavuniya.
+Welcome to the Faculty of Applied Science, University of Vavuniya.

 The Faculty, at present consists of two departments of studies: Bio-science and Physical Science and offers degree programmes which are of four year duration and of three year duration.
-The infrastructure facilities newly established at its original place called Pampaimadhu located nearly 12 km far away from Vavuniya town.
+The infrastructure facilities newly established at its original place called Pampaimadu located nearly 12 km far away from Vavuniya town.